victoria-shekel/HomeWork-1-TypeScript-SPbSTU/README.md

-# Typescript task#1 - SPbSTU study
+# TypeScript task#1 - SPbSTU study

 Homework #1, which was created in the process of studying at the SPbSTU (TypeScript module).